iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 ## **3.)
 Motivation**

-This proposal aims to define what community governance in the Shimmer network should look like.
+This proposal defines what community governance in the Shimmer network looks like.
 Developing a participatory approach to give everyone the option to propose ideas and participate in specific decision-making processes is the primary goal of this proposal.

 [Learning from other projects ](#h-8-recommended-readings-knowledge-library-68)that have implemented community-driven governance processes in different stages and with different outcomes and successes is essential.